koengr/QCforBusiness/_applications/chemistry.md

 There is more bad news for quantum computers.
-Over the years, computational chemists have found brilliant hacks and optimisations to work around the classical computer’s bottlenecks, which has raised a high bar before a quantum computer can meaningfully compete.
-For nearly every problem in chemistry, there appears to be a clever trick to run this somewhat efficiently on a classical machine.
-For a quantum killer application, we likely need to search in a fairly specific niche, right at the sweet spot where classical methods struggle while a quantum computer excels.
+Over the years, computational chemists have found brilliant hacks and optimisations to work around the classical computer’s bottlenecks, raising a high bar before a quantum computer can meaningfully compete.
+For nearly every problem in chemistry, there appears to be a clever trick to solve it somewhat efficiently on a classical machine.
+For a killer application, we likely need to search in a fairly specific niche, right at the sweet spot where classical methods struggle while a quantum computer excels.
 It is not entirely clear how large this niche is, and it is an active research area to identify more systems where classical methods fall short.
 To illustrate, a recent [review article](https://www.nature.com/articles/s41567-024-02411-5) states[^43]: